Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/docs/artifacts/gdos-omti-sector-mapping.md

 -->
 # Drive Dispatch Map
 ## Two Sectors, One Burst
-How DRVSEL routes DOS drive numbers 0–9 to the floppy controller, the OMTI hard disk, or an outright rejection — decoded straight from gpar and its jump table, cross-checked against abi.md 's byte-level trace.
+How DRVSEL routes DOS drive numbers 0–9 to the floppy controller, the OMTI hard disk, or an outright rejection — decoded straight from gpar and its jump table, cross-checked against reverse engineered byte-level trace.

 ## The Ten Drive Slots